-This paper was prepared for the forthcoming Handbook of Small States - Economic, Social and Environmental Issues (Routledge 2018), edited by Lino Briguglio of the University of Malta.
+This paper was prepared for the Handbook of Small States - Economic, Social and Environmental Issues (Routledge 2018), edited by Lino Briguglio of the University of Malta.
 You can also access this publication on The Social Sciences Research Network.

 We propose an integrated fiscal and monetary approach to economic stabilisation policy in small open financially integrated economies (SOFIEs), using fiscal policy to achieve external balance at a targeted exchange rate.
 This approach overcomes the conundrum of the conventional Mundell-Fleming view in today’s world of international financial integration, where capital controls do not insulate the small domestic economy, and where local authorities cannot be indifferent to the volatility of the exchange rate of local currency, and the potential harm to savings, investment, capital flight and domestic financial stability.
 In today’s world, the standard prescription of flexible exchange rates and independent monetary control targeting inflation presents challenges with which SOFIEs have struggled, with little success.
 We describe the framework for an alternative which suits the circumstances of SOFIEs.

 Small open economies like those of the Caribbean struggle to avoid large devaluations of their currencies, which erode domestic living standards and are a disincentive to potential investors.
 The key to effectively managing the exchange rate is maintaining an adequate store of foreign reserves at the central bank at all times, with which the bank can defend the rate.
 In a chapter of the newly-published Handbook of small states, Professor Winston Moore of UWI, Jamila Beckles of the Central Bank of Barbados and I, show how central bank’s foreign reserves can be maintained at adequate levels in all circumstances, with the use of tax measures and adjustments of government expenditure.